swt30/thesis/chapters/04-heating/04-heating.md

 ### Parameter explorations

-Here we present the results of changing various parameters. @Tbl:default-values shows the default values used where no more specific value is chosen.
+Here I present the results of changing various parameters. @Tbl:default-values shows the default values used where no more specific value is chosen.
 Each figure is also labelled with the parameters used to generate those models.

 | Parameter | Symbol | Value |
 |-----------|--------|-------|